This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 W5 --> F3

-F1 --> P1(Project 1)
+F1 --> P1(Portfolio 1)

 F2 --> P1

-F3 --> P2(Project 2)
+F3 --> P2(Portfolio 2)

 Why the Backlog Order Matters

 Because Lighthouse works this way, this is also the reason why the order is so important.
 In the above image, you can see that Feature 1 is ordered above Feature 2, which itself is above Feature 3.
 That means that Lighthouse assume we first focus all our efforts on Feature 1 (assuming a Feature WIP of 1), then on Feature 2, and only then on Feature 3.
-If you forecast Project 2, the forecast will take into account that Feature 1 and Feature 2 must be done before that.
+If you forecast Portfolio 2, the forecast will take into account that Feature 1 and Feature 2 must be done before that.

 The Feature View in the Teams Detail Page will show you all Features the team is contributing towards in their order.
+If you want the full picture instead of one team’s slice, the Features page lists every Feature across all Portfolios in exactly the order described here.

 The Impact of Feature WIP